Olympic1/PlanetPacks/Compatibility.md

 **Conflicts:**
 * Galactic Neighborhood conflicts with KerbalGalaxy 2 and Kerbal Binary
 * Kerbal Origins conflicts with Kerbol Plus Remade
-* Real Solar System conflicts with any pack that changes the stock system
+* Real Solar System conflicts with any pack that changes the stock system (except when installed with GN)
 * Ktolemy conflicts with any planet pack

 ---